IM-IgniteDEV/IM-IgniteDEV/README.md

 ---

 ## ❤️ Passion Reignited
 Started coding at **13 years old**, took a break due to burnout - now fully **reignited** with more experience and vision than ever.
-The name **IgniteDEV** reflects my commitment to creating code that powers unforgettable Minecraft experiences.
+The name **IgniteDEV** reflects my reignited passion for crafting code that powers unforgettable Minecraft experiences.

 ---